had2020/Slient_Killer/README.md

 A Godot/Redot HTML Game

 This is short 3-day project for a competion.
 Feel free to read through if that's your thing.
 It's just about the assigment.
-I will release the application metrics in more info, in the future, as I am activily deploy this project across my school with my team, that I am leading.
+I will release the application metrics in more info, in the future, as I am activily deploying this project across my school with my team, that I am leading.

 ## Our Vision